What will my child get out of Greek life that they would not get out of any other college

 concerning alcohol.

-How much time does a chapter take up?
+How much time does a Greek chapter take up?

 Doesn't membership cost a lot of money?